Before you fill in an application form, you need to check whether you meet the eligibility criteria for police

 If you hold a level 6 or above qualification you are not eligible to apply to become a police officer via this apprenticeship scheme.
-You are eligible to apply via the Degree Holder Entry Programme (DHEP).
+You are eligible to apply via the IPLDP route.

 If you are not a level 3 holder, you may be interested in non-police officer related roles - view our current vacancies.

-A full UK manual driving licence is not needed as part of the application process.
-You will be required to have a full UK/EU manual driving licence by the end of the first year of your training.
+A full United Kingdom (UK) manual driving licence is not needed as part of the application process.
+You will be required to have a full United Kingdom (UK) manual driving licence by the end of the first six months of your training.

-Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately prior to submitting your application.
+Whether or not you were born in the United Kingdom (UK), you should have lived here for the three years immediately prior to submitting your application.

 This test determines whether you’re fit for the job and ready for Officer Safety Training, where you’ll learn to protect yourself and others.

 You’ll be asked to take a running test (known as a multi-stage shuttle run or bleep test) to level 5:4.